PixllCreations/mini-comp-bot/README.md

 **Instructions for formatting messages:**

-The function `formatCompInstructions(...//)` is used to ensure consistent formatting of all mini comp headers.
+The function `formatCompInstructions(...//)` is used to ensure consistent formatting of all mini challenge headers.
 You do not have to use this but unless you want to create a specific header, make the modifications inside the aforementioned function directly, since that will be applied to all header from then on out.

 **Succcess/Failure messages**